dce/privacy-talk/README.md

 ## The Tools: Open-Source Operating Systems

 * What?
+  * An operating system not made by Apple, Google, or Microsoft
 * Why?
+  * Auditable
+  * Not typically in the spyware/adware business
+  * Some are made for privacy specifically
+  * Generally made by like-minded folks
 * David recommends:
   * [Manjaro][17] (or most Linuxes really)
   * [CalyxOS][14]